darkgs/darkgs.github.io/_posts/2019-07-16-preliminaries_c++.markdown

 ### std::stack
 It is designed to serve LIFO (last-in first-out) operations.
-To do this, it ipush and pop an element only at the end of the container.
+To do this, it pushes and pops an element only at the end of the container.
 By default, it uses std::deque as internal data structure.
+Find detalied api of std::stack from [here][stack_api].

 {% highlight c++ %}
 #include <stack>